OIDC Basics

 Token request

-The client makes a token request (folded for readability) to the authorization server.
+The client makes a token request (new lines for readability) to the authorization server.

 POST /token HTTP/1.1